iowa-city-game-dev/iowa-city-game-dev.github.io/README.md

 ### Deploying the website

-Each time a new commit is pushed to the `master` branch, it will trigger the website to be built by Jekyll and then deployed to [https://iowacitygamedev.org](https://iowacitygamedev.org).
-To prevent changes from prematurely going live, all work should be done on the `develop` branch.
-Once it is ready to go live, it can then be merged into the `master` branch.
+Each time a new commit is pushed to the `main` branch, it will trigger the website to be built by Jekyll and then deployed to [https://iowacitygamedev.org](https://iowacitygamedev.org).
+To prevent changes from prematurely going live, all work should be done in feature branches.
+When a change is finished, a pull request should be opened from the feature branch and then reviewed.
+Once approved, the branch can be merged into `main`.

 ### Domain management